Current as of July 23, 2025

 Slovenia

-Current status: Implemented on October 11, 2022.
+Current status: Implemented on November 10, 2022.

 Legislation

-The act regulates powers, the organization and operation of the Agency for Communication Networks and Services of the Republic of Slovenia as the independent regulatory body and the powers of other bodies performing tasks under this act, as well as other issues related to electronic communications.
+The act regulates the powers, organization and operation of the Agency for Communication Networks and Services of the Republic of Slovenia as the independent regulatory body and the powers of other bodies performing tasks under this act, as well as other issues related to electronic communications.
 The act covers:

 - General provisions